danielfoxp2/phone_billing/README.md

 It was done this way to provide an example of a code without formal documentation that uses the specification (tests), modules interfaces and functions implementations as its own documentation, following the self-documented code practice.

+## Next steps

+There is a lot of thing to improve but the major one is to **create supervisors strategies** on important flows, improving the system fault tolerance.